 One of the reasons why I started YINA was because of my battle with breast cancer.
 During my chemotherapy, I was constantly exhausted and lost my appetite.
 I was given an aggressive protocol to match with my aggressive tumor.
 The chemo cocktail annihilated all fast-growing cells in my body, cancerous or not.

-Around a few rounds of chemo, I started seeing Dr. Kong, my TCM doctor.
+After a few rounds of chemo, I started seeing my TCM doctor.
 Dr. Kong gave me gentle auricular acupuncture treatment and prescribed a topical patch to tape over my belly button.
 Within a week, my appetite was back to normal and I felt more energized.

 The mind-body connection may seem like a modern wellness concept but it has been practiced for over 2500 years in east Asia.
 Some of the earliest Yang Sheng manuscripts were found in tombs from the 2nd century BCE.
 These silk scrolls depict lifestyle adaptations to seasonal and climatic changes, healing mind body rituals and exercises, dietary guide, and healthy sexual practice.